 Hoping to study your PGCE at a specific school (or schools)?
 Perhaps you want to teach at your old school.
 We can help you source your teaching placement at your school of choice.

-At the National School of Education and Teaching, we offer nationwide school-based Initial Teacher Training courses for teaching in England in state-maintained and independent schools.
+At the National Institute of Teaching and Education, we offer nationwide school-based Initial Teacher Training courses for teaching in England in state-maintained and independent schools.

 There are different routes you can take to complete your PGCE with QTS in England.
 You can be employed in a particular school, or be classed as a ‘tuition-fee student’ (full time or part time), undertaking placements in schools.
 We can support you through both routes.

 If your preference is to be a ‘tuition-fee’ student on placement in a school, and you have a particular school in mind, here’s what to do next:

 - Contact us.
 We will help you choose the teacher training route for you and give you guidance about how to approach your preferred school.

 - Contact your school.
 We’ll provide you with a letter to help you explain what you need which can be sent to the teacher in charge of teacher training, the Head of Department (Secondary) or the Head Teacher (Primary).